 Early fans were inclined to like Hocus Pocus not because it’s good but rather because it’s a movie for kids and children are undiscriminating.
 They’ll watch pretty much anything.
-That is particularly true of scary stuff during the weeks and months leading up to Halloween and for twenty-nine years now Hocus Pocus has been extremely available.
-Enough people have chosen Hocus Pocus through the decades that nearly three decades after receiving mixed to negative reviews and sub-par box-office a high-profile sequel is being released on Disney+.
-This movie will be better than the original because more thought will be put into it than whatever was going on with the first one.
+That is particularly true of scary stuff during the weeks and months leading up to Halloween and for thirty years now Hocus Pocus has been extremely available.
+Enough people have chosen Hocus Pocus through the decades that three decades after receiving mixed to negative reviews and sub-par box-office a high-profile sequel dropped on Disney+ in 2022.
+This movie is better than the original because more thought was put into it than whatever was going on with the first one.
 Also, Sam Richardson is in it, and who doesn’t love Sam Richardson?

 It’s hard to overstate the role nostalgia plays in convincing people who should probably know better that flimsy, clattering contraptions like Hocus Pocus are timeless classics that must be passed onto our children as a sacred American ritual.
 Hocus Pocus has, alas, become a cherished piece of spooky season Americana without being particularly good.
 It is celebrated primarily for the outsized performances of stars Bette Midler, Sarah Jessica Parker, and Kathy Najimi as sisters Winnifred, Sarah, and Mary Sanderson respectively, centuries-old witches running amok in modern-day Salem.
 In fairness, Midler, Parker, and Najimy’s performances hold up.
 They’re everything that our society angrily insists women should not be: ugly, aggressive, cocky, rapacious, devoid of maternal instincts but obsessed with draining the life force of children.
 This all works.